The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/basic-guide.md

 * We can do some fancy optimization around party buffs!
 * With the current party buffs being mostly 120s, we aim to do 3-1 cycles of Onslaughts.
 * Three Onslaughts into the opener, One Onslaught while waiting for the buffs to come up again.
 * Repeat 3-1, 3-1.
-Three inside even minute buffs, One inside odd minute buffs if available.
+Three inside even minute buffs, one inside odd minute buffs if available.
 * Don't let them sit on full stacks for long.
-That's DPS loss.
+That's a DPS loss.

 #### Infuriate
 * We get two stacks, on a 60s timer.